XQuantumWaveX/Ping_Checker/README.md

 -   May generate **high request loads** depending on settings.
 -   Not recommended for use against production systems without permission.
+-   SCRIPT OUTPUT DEPENDS ON NETWORK SPEED AND CPU SPEED

     I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS SCRIPT.
 PEOPLE WHO USE THIS SCRIPT NEED TO BE AWARE OF THEIR ACTIONS.